gkzz/gas-test/README.md

 ### taskMng.js
 onMyEdit.js + remind.js

+## renameCopiedSheet.js
+Sheet name is duplicated and renamed the number of member times.

 #### To Do Before Run onMyEdit.js, remind.js, taskMng.js

 1) Create spreadsheet and to 2 sheets.